amrl/PJC-CS/README.md

 # H2 Computing
-Collection of Python code for / related to H2 Computing in Pioneer JC.
+Collection of Python code for H2 Computing in Pioneer JC.

 ## Changelog